 Pricing – I wouldn’t say this is THE #1 thing but it’s one of the most important things for sure.
 The price range to look at is $3-9 dollars a month.
 Higher prices are not worth it for your first author website and are for more highly visited websites (over 1000 visits a day).
 Anything under $3 is suspicious because the price is too low and they must be cramming too many websites into a server to save on costs.

 Domain name – a free domain for a year included with your hosting is a standard practice.
 So this must be included and don’t even look at the host if they don’t.
 Often then the domain renewal price will be around $10-13 bucks a year.
-The only company I know that offers a free domain for as long as you host with them is FastComet (them again, ballsy way to compete).

 Server Resources – this mainly includes how much space and traffic (also called Bandwidth) is included and how many websites can you host in the plan.
 If they say both are ‘Unlimited’ then that’s a sign that there are silent ‘terms and conditions’ that apply for other resources which are limited.
 Your site might get taken down or suspended for exceeding some limit (but warnings should be sent before).
 So kind of avoid these.
 It’s better to see some kind of real number of space given (5-20 Gigabytes) and ‘Unmetered’ traffic (not ‘Unlimited’).
 Unmetered means they aren’t really limiting the monthly visits your site can get but it’s also not unlimited (because that doesn’t exist, internet cables do have a limit for data transfer, they are just so huge that one author website would never exceed it).
 But even with Umetered traffic, there are ‘fair use’ limits which hosting companies have to make sure that server doesn’ get overloaded by one site traffic and others don’t get hurt by it (it’s a fair thing, after all, one site shouldn’t be getting all the resources).
 The limits are usually good and enough for small websites like author websites (no ecommerce with thousands of products).